 7.1.
 No Restrictions/Execution.
 This Agreement shall not act as a restraint on present or future activities of any Party or its affiliates or business associations, whether or not such activities are competitive with the business or operations of either Party or its affiliates or business associations.
 The Exhibits and Appendices are incorporated herein, and together with this Agreement, constitute the entire agreement between the Parties relating to the subject matter herein and no other prior or contemporaneous agreements or representations have been made concerning the subject matter hereof, except agreements concerning operating facilities, if any.

 7.2.
 Transfers.
-This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided, neither Party with respect to this Agreement, nor Seller with respect to the Committed Reserves, shall assign or transfer same without the prior written approval of the other Party which may not be unreasonably withheld; provided further, either Party may assign or transfer its interest therein to any parent or affiliate by assignment, merger or otherwise without prior approval, No such transfer shall operate to relieve the transfering Party of its obligations, until such time as the other party has been provided a copy of said assignment transfer.
+This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided, neither Party with respect to this Agreement, nor Seller with respect to the Committed Reserves, shall assign or transfer same without the prior written approval of the other Party which may not be unreasonably withheld; provided further, either Party may assign or transfer its interest therein to any parent or affiliate by assignment, merger or otherwise without prior approval.
+No such transfer shall operate to relieve the transferring Party of its obligations, until such time as the other party has been provided a copy of said assignment transfer.
 If either Party fails to respond to a request for approval of assignment hereunder within thirty (30) days of receipt of written notice, such assignment shall be deemed approved.
 For purposes of this provision, notice shall mean a writing delivered by certified mail, return receipt requested or trackable overnight delivery or courier service and shall be deemed delivered when received.
 If a transfer by a Party shall occur as permitted hereunder or upon the other Party's approval (i) the transfer shall be made subject to this Agreement and the assignee shall assume the obligations of the assignor and (ii) the assignor shall furnish the other Party with instruments effecting same within 30 Days thereof.
 A Party's transfer in violation hereof shall be void.

 7.3.
 Remedies/Limitation/Arbitration.
 To the extent not limited or waived herein, each Party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses to which such Party may be entitled arising from this Agreement.
 All payment obligations hereunder may be offset against each other or recouped